EarQ and the NFLPA awarded scholarships to five student athletes with hearing loss who showed courage and determination on and off the field.

-Todd Honas became the first recipient of the scholarship when he was a high school senior.
-He went on to the University of Nebraska-Lincoln where he is a wide-receiver.
+Todd Honas was the first recipient of the scholarship when he was a high school senior.
+He went on to the University of Nebraska-Lincoln where he played as a wide-receiver.

 “Even though I battled against an array of problems, I didn’t let those problems define me,” said Todd.
 “Whether we like it or not, we will all face adversity, but it can be overcome with courage and relentless pursuit.”

-Previously, the scholarship has been granted to two athletes per year; however, after seeing interest increase in 2017, the program has expanded to offer five scholarships.
+The program began with two athletes per year being granted the scholarship; however, after seeing interest increase in 2017, the program has expanded to offer five scholarships.
 Applicants should submit a written essay along with the application packet that describes their personal experience with hearing loss and/or hearing devices, and how they would utilize the scholarship funds to help them achieve their life goals.

-To learn more about the scholarship and how one can apply, please visit the dedicated webpage.
+To learn more about the scholarship and how you can apply, please visit the dedicated webpage.